josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 - support behavioural steering or risk classification
 - resist contestation or explanation

 At this point, the system is no longer merely slow to update.
 It is **actively misrepresenting the present**.

 ---

-## Key takeaway
+## 🎯 Key Takeaway

 > **An embedding that does not decay
 becomes a story the system refuses to forget.**